ninjaz5736/MMM-PublicTransportHafas/README.md

 ## Installing

-Just clone the module into your MagicMirror modules folder and execute `npm install` in the module’s directory:
+Just clone the module into your MagicMirror modules folder and execute `npm ci` in the module’s directory:

 ```bash
 git clone https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas